 The Haywood Regional Medical Center is part of the MedWest health care system.
 The hospital’s specialties include cancer care, heart care, gynecology, imaging, joint replacement and hospice care.
 In 2001, the 54,000 square foot Haywood Regional Health and Fitness Center was constructed which has an indoor heated olympic size pool, exercise rooms, saunas, steam showers, racquet ball courts and indoor track.
 Personal trainers and wellness classes are available at this affordable health club facility adjacent to the hospital.

-Waynesville homes for sale average $150k.
-Folks are drawn to Waynesville real estate because of its charm as a best mountain town charm and because of its quick access to Asheville and Knoxville via Interstate 40.
-Waynesville real estate is located in Haywood County.
-The Haywood County 2012 estimated real estate tax millage rate is .0054 per $100.
-If you live within the city limits, the additional 2012 estimated real estate tax is .0041 per $100.
+Waynesville homes for sale average $150K.
+Folks are drawn to Waynesville real estate because its located in a best small town in North Carolina and because of its quick access to Asheville and Knoxville via Interstate 40.
+The town of Waynesville is located in Haywood County.
+The Haywood County 2014 estimated real estate tax millage rate is .0054 per $100.
+If you live within the city limits, the additional 2014 estimated real estate tax is .0043 per $100.
 Visit our library to find help and to learn how to calculate property taxes in Haywood County North Carolina.
-The crime index in 2011 per City-Data.com was 262.00, approximately 20% below the national average.
-If you're searching for where to retire in North Carolina, there are a number of North Carolina mountain communities we find of interest or we can find you larger land tracts of land on the edges of town.